 The history of Ife Kingdom is from about the 9th century to 1900 AD, but 1000 AD to 1500 AD was a period of growing economic and political prosperity in the history of the Ife Kingdom.
 In the 10th century, the diameter of the Ife Kingdom was 20 kilometers (12.5 miles) with 13 settlements.
-Ooni (King) Oduduwa, so monumental was his role that popular traditions and legends labeled him as the founder of the Yoruba race.
+Ooni (King) Oduduwa, so monumental was his role that popular traditions and legends labeled him as the father of the Yoruba race.
 When he died, his successors deified him, and he was crowned amongst the Yoruba people as the first human to walk the earth.

-There were conflicts Oduduwa endured before being crowned as the founder of the Yoruba race.
+There were conflicts Oduduwa endured before being crowned as the father of the Yoruba race.
 Oduduwa was the leader of a group who were regarded as a settlement of strangers within the Ife Kingdom.
 The Ife Kingdom was already established, but Oduduwa never accepted the claim of the already established Ife settlement led by Obatala.
 Since Oduduwa was not going to accept any existing alliance of previous kings, war was the solution, and a smallpox epidemic resulted in many losses of lives on both sides, especially Obatala’s settlement.
 The fighting continued between the two settlements for the supremacy of the Ife Kingdom.

 With the Oduduwa settlement ultimately defeating Obatala’s settlement.
 Oduduwa saw a need for a new pattern of settlement that was desperately needed in the Ife Kingdom, which was one leader who would be king of all settlements within the Ife Kingdom.
 First, he invited the kings of the old settlements to new locations that he chose for them.
 When the “Oduduwa Constitution” emerged, the Ife Kingdom only had one king, which was Oduduwa and his family became the royal family.
 Each king of pre-Oduduwa settlements were stripped of their titles and they surrendered to Oduduwa.
 The former kings were appointed as chiefs in their quarters.